 There's no indication on price yet either, although HTC Exodus head Phil Chen recently told The Verge that the device would be "comparable" to the $1000 (around £600, AU$1300) Finney blockchain-powered phone released by Sirin Labs last year.

 Chen also said that the HTC Exodus will launch "definitely everywhere outside of China" - with that exclusion being down to China's stringent rules and regulations on technology.
-But as of yet, there's still no specific details.
+But again, as of yet, there's still no specific details.

 So how will a blockchain phone work?